leonardocrociani/leonardocrociani/README.md

-- 👋 Hi, I’m @leonardocrociani
+- 👋 Hi, I’m @leonardocrociani.
+I study Computer Science at University of Pisa.
 - I’m interested in code, motorcycle, business.
 - I’m currently workin on a project named Noxes.
 It's about educational notes.
 - How to reach me : mail : l.crociani@outlook.com